jbaudanza/project-packets/hello_world.md

 If you have a text editor of choice, feel free to use it.
 If not, we recommend the Slim Text Chrome Application, which you can get here: http://slimtext.org/.

 In the rest of this packet, we will provide you with the necessary text files for your first Chrome extensions.
 Create a folder on your computer called hello_world.
 For each of these files, create a new file in your text editor.
 To do this in Slimtext, first open the application by clicking the green-S icon in the top right of your Chrome Browser.
 Navigate to the folder you created by clicking through the files on the left and directories above.
 Then open a new file by clicking the page-with-a-corner-folded-down icon, the left-most icon at the top right.
 Be sure to name the files as they appear below.
+Rember to save your files (NOTE: an asterisk by the file name means your changes have not been saved.)!

 ## Source Files